State-of-Rhode-Island-eCMS/ecms_patternlab/README.md

 ```bash
 gulp
 ```
-The `default` gulp command runs all three build processes: js, sass, and patterns and then calls `gulp watch`.
+The `default` gulp command builds the js, sass, and serves the pattern lab server.
+It also calls `gulp watch` which will detect any changes and re-build.

 ```bash
 gulp watch